Arturex0/super-secure-bootloader/README.md

 On boot, the bootloader verifies the metadata of the firmware stored in the partition matches that stored in the vault.
 The bootloader will also verify the ed25119 signature before going on.

-The bootloader will then decrypt the release message and print it out, before decrypting the firmware into RAM and executing it.
+The bootloader will then decrypt the release message and prints it out, before decrypting the firmware into RAM and executing it.

 ## Tools